lettyyang01/Partial_VE/README.md

-# Algebraic and Statistical Properties of the Partially Regularized Ordinary Least Squares Interpolator
+# The Partially Regularized Ordinary Least Squares Interpolator for Econometrics

-This repository contains the code for the paper *Algebraic and Statistical Properties of the Partially Regularized Ordinary Least Squares Interpolator*.
+This repository contains the code for the paper *The Partially Regularized Ordinary Least Squares Interpolator for Econometrics*.

 ## Usage

 We recommend using a high-performance computing cluster to run the simulations, as they require intensive computation.
 Additionally, the simulations rely on "ray" for parallel execution.

-### Reproduce the Motivation Example in Section 1
+### Reproduce the Motivation Example in Section 1.2

 See the simulation settings in the Appendix.
 To replicate **Figure 1**: